hermit-crab/ow-winrates-faceted/scripts/README.md

 Data refreshment process is setup as such:
-- Cron job runs the following job once a day.
+- Cron runs the following job once a day.
 It does all the needful.
 - `PYTHONUNBUFFERED=1 NEOCITIES_APIKEY=XXX CLEAR_CACHE=1 SKIP_CACHE_READ=1 RETRY=1 python scripts/periodic.py`

 Simplest manual process is done as such: